cristoeine/personal-website-v3/README.md

 Because I spent my time, my effort, many nights just to build this website.
 Yes, I build it from the beginning like designing my website and then put it in figma and turned it into a website.
 So please, all you guys need to do just  give me proper credit by linking back to ........
 Thanks!

-Also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Gatsby docs (https://www.gatsbyjs.com/docs/)][Gatsby docs].
+Also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Gatsby docs](https://www.gatsbyjs.com/docs/).